Mariana-Tek/DKouple/README.md

 }
 ```

-Let's say you have a constructor dependency on a `ComonentView`.
+Let's say you have a constructor dependency on a `ComponentView`.
 The Library will also auto generate
 a `ComponentAdapter` with the required constructor dependencies
 ```kt